How To Fix Your Insta Explore Feed When It Gets Out Of Whack

 That particular image will be removed from your screen (there's also an option to select "undo" if you've done so in error), with Instagram's promise it will "show fewer posts like this from now on".
 Although an Instagram spokesperson says this won't change your feed immediately, feedback over time will help your Explore tab evolve.
 Following hashtags can also help you curate your feed.

 I would not recommend following the path my friend took: She spent weeks trying to game the algorithm, only clicking on photos and accounts that could not be related to pot in any way.
-It's logical and proved successful, but was unnecessarily time and labour intensive.
+It's logical and proved successful, but was unneccesarily time and labor intensive.
 It was work that could have gone into baking a cake, instead.

 Advertisement